BU-ISCIII/panelLowFreq-nf/doc/output.md

 MultiQC reports the percentage of bases removed by trimming in bar plot showing percentage or reads trimmed in forward and reverse.

+**Note**:The FastQC plots displayed in the MultiQC report shows _untrimmed_ reads.
+They may contain adapter sequence and potentially regions with low quality.
+To see how your reads look after trimming, look at the FastQC reports in the ANALYSIS/{ANALYSIS_ID}/03-preprocQC directory.

 **Results directory**: ANALYSIS/{ANALYSIS_ID}/02-preprocessing
 - There is one folder per sample.
 - Files: